Camille170504/Projet_Git_Linux_Python/README.md

 To design and deploy an online platform that retrieves real-time financial data, displays it in an interactive dashboard, and provides tools for backtesting and portfolio analysis.

 ## Division of Work
-QuantA: Univariate single-asset analysis module
+Quant A: Univariate single-asset analysis module
-QuantB: Multivariate and multi-asset portfolio module
+Quant B: Multivariate and multi-asset portfolio module